manassaloi/manassaloi.github.io/_posts/2022-05-11-angel-invest-dumb.markdown

 title:  "Why angel investing is dumb"
 ---

-I hosted a daily poker game in 2020.
-We played non stop for months before burning out.
-A new player Akash, a friend of friend joined us.
-He came in.
+Back in 2020, I hosted a daily poker game.
+We played for months until we burnt out.
+We were joined by a new player Akash, a friend of a friend.
+He came in and crushed everyone.
 Crushed everyone.
-He invited me to play with his other group.
-I did.
-And lost ~30K playing in group.
-In a month.
-Then I gave up.
+He invited me to come and play with his other group of players.
+So I did it.
+And I lost ~30K playing in the group.
+In the space of a month.
+Then I quit.

-Akash was kind enough to tell me where it went wrong for me: It was dumb to play at his table because my risk appetite as well as bankroll was too low.
-People in that table ago down by 20K in an hour, then come back, and recover the same the next day.
-Sometimes end up double of that.
-They do not get upset over a 50K loss in a night.
-They survived the downswings.
-And came back again.
+Akash was kind enough to tell me what it was that went wrong for me: Because my risk appetite and bankroll were too low, it was stupid to play at his table.
+People at this table would lose $20,000 in an hour, come back the next day, and lose the same amount.
+Sometimes they ended up making double of that amount.
+They did not get upset about losing 50K in one night.
+They survived the dips.
+And came back.
+Again and again.
+They were use to playing at those stakes.

 I am [not a bad poker player](https://manassaloi.com/2022/02/25/poker-stats.html).
-I have made decent money if you count all the tournaments and cash games I have played till now.
-But I am not someone who is willing to go all in again and again till I double up.
+I have made a decent amount of money, if you take into account all the tournaments and cash games I have ever been a part of.
+But I am not the kind of person who is willing to go all in over and over again until I have doubled up.

-That is what a prominent angel investor did once when I played at his place.
-Kept challenging that he will double his money in the next 15 mins.
-I knew my poker bankroll was not the same as his.
-So I tightened my game.
+This is exactly what a prominent angel investor did to me once when I was playing at his table.
+He kept challenging me by going all in multiple times.
+He kept shouting that he would double his money in the next 15 minutes.
+I knew my poker bankroll was not equal to his.
+So I started to tighten up my game.

-Over time, I learned to not play with people who had a bankroll far above mine.
-Table selection is key in poker.
-And in life.
+Over time, I learned not to play with people whose bankrolls were much larger than mine.
+The key to poker is table selection.
+And in life, too.

-I also saw the graphs of professional poker players on pokerguru.
-Their stats are public.
-These pros have months of downswings.
-They would go down by 10L- 50L before they won one big tourney and break even.
-But what if you do not win that one big tournament?
-That happens to a lot of poker players.
-And eventually they get out of Poker.
+I also had a look at the graphs of professional poker players on pokerguru.
+Their stats are open to the public.
+For months on end, these pros would go down.
+They would go down by L10 - L50 before they would win a big tournament and break even.
+But what if you don't have that one big tournament win?
+This is what happens to a lot of poker players.
+And they end up dropping out of the poker game.

-Yes, a lot of these players are staked.
-Without staking it is very hard to survive as a poker player today.
+Yes, many of these players are staked.
+Without staking, it is very hard to survive as a poker player in this day and age.
 People might go on a heater and make a boatload and use the bankroll to play the stakes they want.
-But that is more of an exception than the norm.
-Most poker players lose money.
-Even the best Poker coach in India has a losing record.
+But that is the exception rather than the rule.
+Most poker players are money losers.
+Even the best poker coach in India has a record of losing money.

-Angel investing and Poker are not different.
+Angel investing and poker are not dissimilar.

-You need good bank roll management.
-You have to take sufficient swings.
-Let's say your average check size is 3L.
-It is the lower end of the spectrum.
-People who have made good money in this game, invest a lot more.
-Even with 3L check sizes, you will need to invest atleast in 100 startups [similiar to 100 buyins rule of poker].
-You need to beat variance.
-The best player in this game, YC does the same.
-So you need a bankroll of 3 Cr.
-I don't have 3 Cr lying around.
-And ideally you should not invest more than 5% of your networth in an asset class that is so risky that it can easily go to 0.
-And yes, you can go on a heater like Sacca, but most investors will lost money if they don't take enough swings.
-I doubt I will make any money with the <10 bets that I plan to take over the next couple of years.
+You need to have good bank roll management.
+You need to take a sufficient number of swings.
+Let's say: Your average cheque size is 3L.
+That is the lower end of the spectrum.
+A lot more is invested by people who have made good money at this game.
+Even with a 3L check size, you still need to invest in at least 100 startups [similar to the 100 buy-in rule in poker].
+You will have to beat the variance.
+The best player in this game, YC, is doing the same thing.
+So you need to have a bankroll of at least 3 Cr.
+I don't have a 3 Cr bankroll lying around.
+And ideally, you should not have more than 5% of your net worth invested in an asset class that is so risky that it can easily go to 0.
+And yes, you can go on a heater like Sacca, but most investors are not going to go to 0.

 Most startups die.
 And my sample size would be too low.
-I feel I have only invested the money I can afford to lose.
-There are [other benefits to doing it](https://manassaloi.com/2022/02/06/angel-investing.html).
-So maybe it is okay for me.
-But it is a dumb idea to start investing from a strictly ROI standpoint unless you can investment in 100+ startups.
+As I don't have 3 Cr to bet.
+I feel till now I have only invested the money I can afford to lose.
+There are [other benefits to doing angel investing](https://manassaloi.com/2022/02/06/angel-investing.html).
+But it is a dumb idea to invest in startups from a strictly ROI standpoint unless you can investment in 100+ of them.

-So think carefully before starting.
+So think carefully before starting this journey.